tangshuang/componer/README.md

 ```

 Packages will be put into node_modules/bower_components directory in your project root path.
 So all packages are shared amoung different componouts.

-When you use `-R|--resolve`, componer will install all packages one by one.
-This is useful when your computer or server memory is small.

 **bower always come first**